Luís Castro (football manager, born 1980): Panetolikos

 On 30 May 2019, Castro was named manager of Super League Greece side Panetolikos.
 On 11 October, he was sacked by the club.

 Benfica

 Castro joined Benfica on 27 November 2019, after being named manager of the under-23s.
 On 2 June 2022, after leading the under-19s to the UEFA Youth League title, he took over the B-team, before winning the Under-20 Intercontinental Cup with under-20s.
 In 2022–23, he led Benfica B to a 15th place in Liga Portugal 2, close to relegation.

 Dunkerque

 On 26 September 2023, Castro was named new manager of Ligue 2 club Dunkerque.
 During the 2024–25 season, he led the side to a play-off position (being knocked out in the semifinals), and also reached the Coupe de France semifinals (being knocked out by eventual champions Paris Saint-Germain).

 Nantes

 On 11 June 2025, Castro was appointed manager of Ligue 1 club Nantes.
+He was fired in December.

+Levante

+On 20 December 2025, Castro was appointed as manager of La Liga club Levante.